ntop/n2n/README.md

 Some parts of the code significantly benefit from compiler optimizations and platform features such as NEON, SSE and AVX.
 To enable, use `./configure CFLAGS="-O3 -march=native"` for configuration instead of `./configure`.

-For Windows, MacOS and general building options, please check out [Building.md](doc/Building.md) for compilation and running.
+For Windows, MacOS and general building options, please check out [Building documentation](doc/Building.md) for compilation and running.

 **IMPORTANT** It is generally recommended to use the [latest stable release](https://github.com/ntop/n2n/releases).
 Please note that the current _dev_ branch usually is not guaranteed to be backward compatible neither with the latest stable release nor with previous _dev_ states.
 On the other hand, if you dare to try the bleeding edge features, you are encouraged to compile from _dev_ – just keep track of sometimes rapidly occuring changes.
 Feedback in the _Issues_ section is appreciated.